ray-project/ray/doc/source/ray-core/walkthrough.rst

 Using Tasks, Actors, and Objects
 --------------------------------

-Click through below to walk through Ray's key concepts: Tasks, Actors, and Objects.
-These primitives work together to enable Ray to flexibly support a broad range of distributed applications.
+Click through below to walk through using Ray's key concepts: Tasks, Actors, and Objects.

 .. tip::